 Simple English definitions for legal terms

-Read a random definition: town clerk
+Read a random definition: finder of fact

 An investigatory stop is when a police officer briefly detains and questions a person if they suspect that the person has committed or is about to commit a crime.
 The officer may also search the person for a concealed weapon.
 This can be done without a warrant or probable cause, but only if the officer has reasonable suspicion.
 The Supreme Court has ruled that this type of stop is constitutional, as long as it follows certain guidelines.
 It is also known as a Terry stop, field stop, or investigatory defense.